 Heart failure is a complex chronic condition that occurs when the heart is unable to pump enough blood to meet the body's needs.
 It is the most rapidly rising cardiovascular disease in Canada, with more than 50,000 new diagnoses each year, and affects over one million Canadians.
 With recurring exacerbations, heart failure is the single most common reason for hospital admission and readmissions in Canada.
 Thus, it is a major driver of rising health care utilization, costing the health system approximately \$482 million in 2013.
-Due to advancements in the clinical management of heart failure, more Canadian health system.
+Due to advancements in the clinical management of heart failure, more Canadi-ans are living with heart failure and other comorbid conditions, further adding to the burden of heart failure on the Canadian health system.
 With projected costs of heart failure-related hospitalization increasing to over \$722 million by 2030, the need to curb the use of acute health services is more critical now than ever.